28 Jan The Photographer

 Nearly 10 years ago Ivan Kristoff stepped firmly on top of the world’s tallest structure.
 As work at extreme heights entered the mainstream, Ivan was at the forefront to tell the stories of many achievements in the vertical engineering.
 American, Canadian, Arabian and other TV stations from all over the world have turned to Ivan to bring them startling and memorable video coverage of his world records and special events.
 He has also worked with companies such as Cannon, Nikon, Sony Ericsson, IBM, Traser and Fortis Swiss watches and Nike, to shape advertising campaigns.

 Ivan Kristoff”s profession as a rope access technician has taken him to the top of some of the tallest structures on the planet.
-His journey as a volunteer aerial rescuer and addiction to the high adrenalin and places has made him do things that others have not done in the air.
+His journey as a volunteer aerial rescuer and addiction to the high adrenaline and places has made him do things that others have not done in the air.
 His photographs were exhibited in galleries around the world, as well as in magazines and newspapers.
 Through his work Ivan shows places where no one has been before.

 Now he holds workshops throughout Europe and MENA.
 He is also making a documentary film on the 1ooth Anniversary of the Bulgarian aviation and writing a book that tells the stories behind some of his most powerful images.